1 Broadway # 14, Cambridge, MA 02142

 In a Phase 1 study of SDX-7320 in heavily pre-treated cancer patients with solid tumors, SDX-7320 showed potent anti-angiogenic, anti-metabolic activity with reductions in tumor metastases and stable disease.

 Metabolic dysfunction (which is typical in overweight and obese people) has been shown to predispose people to get certain types of cancer (Lohmann 2016), and cancer patients who are overweight or obese have higher cancer mortality rates than their metabolically normal counterparts (Calle 2003) (LaubySecretan 2016).
-MetAP2 inhibition has been clinically shown to decrease production of key metabolic factors known to stimulate cancer cell proliferation and metastasis.
+MetAP2 inhibition has been clinically shown to improve regulation of key metabolic hormones known to stimulate cancer cell proliferation, migration and metastasis.

 MetAP2 has been shown to play a key role in angiogenesis, which tumors need to grow and spread.
 Inhibition of angiogenesis is a validated strategy for the treatment of cancer.
 For example, drugs such as bevacizumab (Avastin®), aflibercept (Zaltrap®) and ramucirumab (Cyramza ®) target angiogenesis by interfering with vascular endothelial growth factor (VEGF) signaling.
 The fungal metabolite fumagillin and its structural analogs have also been shown to exert anti-angiogenic effects through the selective and irreversible inhibition of MetAP2 (Satchi-Fainaro 2004) (Zhang 2000).